erickmwas10075-beep/erick_-peter/markdown-practice.md

 i want to learn how to creat an AI agent

-i want to learn AI in automation
+i want to learn AI in automation of machine

 |Tool   |  purpose   |  link                                              |
 |-------|------------|----------------------------------------------------|